ChenS0407/test/reference/bk-info/bk-user-guide.md

-## **Blue Whale Getting Started Using Documentation**
+## **BK Getting Started Using Documentation**

 ## **1. Create a user**

-The user information in Blue Whale environment can be added, deleted, and checked in "User Management".
+The user information in BK environment can be added, deleted, and checked in "User Management".
 The following figure shows.

 ![](../../.gitbook/assets/image-reference-bkuserguide-1.png)